Working as an Electrician

 A rapid increase in industrial activity in BC has helped to create many new jobs for industrial electricians.
 Large construction and transportation projects in the Lower Mainland region will continue to be a source of job growth.

+Demand for construction engineers depends largely on the growth in the construction industry.
+Over the next few years, the pace of residential construction is expected to slow, while industrial construction is expected to remain strong.
 You may find more stable employment working as a maintenance electrician than in construction.
 Employment in the construction industry is often project-based, so you may experience gaps in employment between projects.

 You will also be in higher demand if you specialize in new technologies.
 Work performed by electricians is expanding to include:

 - alternative energy supplies, such as solar power, wind power and fuel cells

 - automated systems for high-tech industries and complex computer offices

 - automated systems in mills, mines, oil and gas operations and other plants

 There is an increased demand for electricians who can install and maintain these new systems.

 Sources: A Career as an Electrician: Becoming an Electrician in BC, WorkBC Career Profiles

 Electricians (except industrial and power system) NOC 7241